nicklewers/schematizr/README.md

 # schematizr
-Schematizr is a lightweight library built to modify deeply nested JSON.
-It has been designed for easy function composition via currying and so has an intentionally small API.
-This means that instead of a large number of out of the box "use once" methods, schematizr only has enough to enable you to quickly build the functionality you need for your project and can stay small as a result.
+*Schematisr* is a lightweight library designed to help you modify deeply nested JSON.
+The api is intentionally small, each function is curried making it easy to extend the library with functions more specific to your project.

 ## Installation